Event Management at KU

-KU Professional & Continuing Education provides comprehensive event management, planning, logistics and implementation support.
+KU Lifelong & Professional Education provides comprehensive event management, planning, logistics and implementation support.

 Picture your ideal event.
 Enthusiastic guests and colleagues fill up sessions and meetings.
 Engaging, interactive presentations on exciting new advancements run smoothly.
 The food is great, the staff is warm and helpful, the conference center and all of it fits within your budget.
 Most importantly, all the details are taken care of with a minimum of worry or stress.

 This is the experience you can expect when you partner with KU Conference & Event Management services to host your next event or conference.
 Whether you’re considering a large event with a national scope at a conference center, an instructional webinar for your employees or seminars for an executive group, our wide range of professional services and resources will help you develop exactly what you need, when you need it, saving you time and maximizing your return.

 Contact us today through the form on the right, by emailing email@example.com or calling 785-864-5823 to set up a planning appointment, or to learn about all of the options available to you.

 What our clients are saying

 "The organizational prowess of KU Professional & Continuing Education has been amazing," The staff has supported several of our conferences over multiple years.
 We have truly appreciated the comprehensive coverage of all aspects of conference planning from budgeting projections, to hotel and catering contracts, to caring for and meeting our attendees' needs (and quirks), to evaluation and feedback, to the final settlement on the budget.
 All have been handled with professionalism and careful attention."

 Dean of Graduate Studies, Professor of Clinical Child Psychology, University of Kansas